asjoyner/defcon24/Cyber Grand Challenge.md

 # Cyber Grand Challenge

+The [Cyber Grand Challenge](https://www.cybergrandchallenge.com/) was DARPA's effort to advance the state of machine learning in security, by staging a competition for autonomous hacking and defense, in the style of DEFCON Capture The Flag (CTF) hacking competition.

+## The Pregame Show
 Very interesting pre-roll video, lots of quotes from people involved.
 Amuzing airgap with a machine that burns a CD with the data for visulization, and a robot that picks it up and drops it over the airgap wall.  :)  Lots of discussion about the visualizations, how the scoring works, how the rounds of the competition works, etc.

 ## Scoring